WanomiR/react-boilerplate/README.md

 If you've been using React version 17 or below, you may find the rendering method is somewhat different.
 Please follow the link, [How to Upgrade to React 18](https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html).

-Your `App.tsx` file may look something like this:
+Your `App.jsx` file may look something like this:

 ```typescript
 import styles from './App.module';